 Michael Forson – New York City, USA

 The United Nations Children’s Fund (UNICEF) has appointed Mr Michael Akyeamfo Forson to manage its Network related activities.
 Mr Forson is an engineer who has worked with UNICEF for the past eight years in Ghana.
 He has significant experience in HWTS implementation at the grassroots level and specifically on the use of HWTS as a tool in the eradication of Guinea Worm disease in Ghana.
 He also has experience in rural water supply, urban sanitation, innovative technologies and monitoring and evaluation.
 He is tasked with liaising with the Network Secretariat and implementing UNICEF contributions to the Network.
 Michael can be contacted at email@example.com.

-The Water Institute at the University of North Carolina (UNC) will handle official communications and has appointed Mr Ryan Rowe, to act as the Network Communications Officer.
-Mr Rowe holds an MBA and has previously worked on the financing of infrastructure projects in the Middle East/North Africa.
-He will oversee member relations and provide communications support on general queries, website management, listserv postings, event announcements, newsletters, and other matters of interest to Network members.
-He will also be responsible for working to promote the Network, its mission and its activities to a global audience to increase support for the Network, and also ensure harmonization of these efforts with Network strategy and goals.
-Ryan can be contacted at firstname.lastname@example.org.
+The Water Institute at the University of North Carolina (UNC) will handle official communications and has appointed Dr. Carmen Anthonj, to act as the Network Communications Officer.
+Dr. Anthonj is a Medical Geographer who has previously worked on the interlinkages between the environment, water and human health, risk assessments, behaviours and perceptions in East Africa.
+She will oversee member relations and provide communications support on general queries, website management, listserv postings, event announcements, newsletters, and other matters of interest to Network members.
+She will also be responsible for working to promote the Network, its mission and its activities to a global audience to increase support for the Network, and also ensure harmonization of these efforts with Network strategy and goals.
+Carmen can be contacted at firstname.lastname@example.org.